machingclee/machingclee.github.io/static/media/463-stale-statistic-for-mongodb.2a98e11a.md

   4. Wrong index appears cheaper based on outdated information
   5. Query uses IXSCAN but examines many irrelevant documents

-  **MongoDB vs SQL databases - same behavior:**

-  This is NOT unique to MongoDB - **major databases** (PostgreSQL, MySQL, Oracle, SQL Server) have the same issue.
+  **MongoDB vs SQL databases (same behavior).**  This is ***NOT*** unique to MongoDB, major databases (such as PostgreSQL, MySQL, Oracle, SQL Server) have the same issue.
 They all:
   - Use B-tree indexes (same data structure)
   - Rely on statistics for query planning
   - Need periodic statistics updates to maintain optimal plans
   - Can choose wrong indexes when statistics are stale

-  The index mechanics work identically - the problem is the optimizer's **decision-making** based on outdated information, not the index structure itself.
+  The index mechanics work identically - the problem is the optimizer's ***decision-making*** based on outdated information, not the index structure itself.

-  **How to fix: Force the optimizer to use the correct index**
+  **How to fix.** Force the optimizer to use the correct index.
 When stale statistics cause wrong index selection, we have several solutions:

-  **Solution 1: Update statistics (Permanent fix)**

-  MongoDB automatically maintains statistics, but we can force a refresh:
+  **Solution 1 (Update statistics, a permanent fix).**   MongoDB automatically maintains statistics, but we can force a refresh:

   ```javascript
   // Option 1: Reindex the collection (updates statistics)